 Populations in Myanmar are facing crimes against humanity and war crimes perpetrated by the military and armed groups following the February 2021 coup.

 The junta has also intentionally stoked inter-communal conflict between the ethnic Rakhine and Rohingya communities.
+Following significant advances in December 2024, the AA now controls all of Rakhine State, except for the capital and two smaller areas.
+Throughout the AA’s takeover, the UN reported violence against Rohingya civilians and displacement.
 Prior to the coup, in August 2017 the military launched so-called “clearance operations” in Rakhine State with the purported aim of confronting the Arakan Rohingya Salvation Army.
 During those operations, the majority of Myanmar’s Rohingya population were forced to flee, leaving over 900,000 Rohingya refugees in Bangladesh.
-Despite ongoing risks, the junta and Bangladesh have promoted a “pilot repatriation program” for Rohingya to return to Myanmar.
+Despite increasing risks, the junta and Bangladesh have promoted a “pilot repatriation program” for Rohingya to return to Myanmar.

-In 2018 the HRC-mandated Fact-Finding Mission on Myanmar concluded that senior members of the military, including General Min Aung Hlaing, should be prosecuted for genocide against the Rohingya and for crimes against humanity and war crimes in Kachin, Rakhine and Shan states.
-Several processes are underway to investigate and hold perpetrators accountable for crimes against the Rohingya.
-This includes the UN Independent Investigative Mechanism for Myanmar, an International Criminal Court (ICC) investigation and a trial at the International Court of Justice (ICJ) initiated by The Gambia accusing Myanmar of violating its obligations under the Genocide Convention.
-The ICJ has allowed seven additional states to intervene in the ongoing case.
-Argentina, the Philippines and Türkiye have filed cases under the principle of universal jurisdiction.
+In 2018 the HRC-mandated Fact-Finding Mission on Myanmar concluded that senior military officials, including General Min Aung Hlaing, should be prosecuted for genocide against the Rohingya and for crimes against humanity and war crimes in Kachin, Rakhine and Shan states.
+Several processes are underway to investigate and hold perpetrators accountable for crimes against the Rohingya, including the UN Independent Investigative Mechanism for Myanmar and a trial at the International Court of Justice (ICJ) initiated by The Gambia accusing Myanmar of violating the Genocide Convention.
+On 27 November 2024 the Chief Prosecutor of the International Criminal Court (ICC) applied for an arrest warrant for General Min Aung Hlaing for the crimes against humanity of deportation and persecution of the Rohingya.
+Courts in the Philippines and Türkiye have filed cases under universal jurisdiction.
+On 13 February 2025 an Argentine court also issued arrest warrants for 25 officials, including General Hlaing, former State Counsellor of the civilian government overthrown by the junta in 2021, Aung San Suu Kyi, and former President Htin Kyaw for genocide and crimes against humanity perpetrated against the Rohingya.

-Divisions within the UNSC and ASEAN have hampered the development of a coordinated international response to atrocities in Myanmar.
+Divisions within ASEAN and the UNSC, and ASEAN’s strict commitment to the 5PC, coupled with increasing influence and support by China to the junta, have hampered the development of a coordinated international response to atrocities in Myanmar.
 Despite extensive targeted sanctions, fuel and arms continue to be shipped into Myanmar, including from entities based in countries imposing sanctions.

 The coup, ongoing hostilities and a lack of trust complicate the prospects for the safe, dignified and voluntary repatriation of Rohingya refugees from Bangladesh.

-The UNSC should impose a comprehensive arms embargo and targeted sanctions on Myanmar and refer the situation to the ICC.
-All UN member states, regional organizations and the UNSC should impose sanctions on Myanmar’s oil, gas, and banking sectors and block the military’s access to arms and aviation fuel.
-Foreign companies should immediately divest and sever ties with all businesses linked to the military.
+The UNSC should impose a comprehensive arms embargo and targeted sanctions on Myanmar, ensure continued reporting on the crisis and refer the situation to the ICC.
+All UN member states, regional organizations and the UNSC should impose sanctions on Myanmar’s oil, gas and banking sectors and block the military’s access to arms and fuel.
+Foreign companies should immediately divest and sever ties with all military-linked businesses.

-The junta should not be diplomatically recognized as the legitimate representatives of Myanmar.
-ASEAN member states should condemn the Tatmadaw and increasingly engage with the exiled shadow government, the National Unity Government.
-International donors should utilize local humanitarian organizations for aid distribution to ensure lifesaving care and services reach those beyond junta-controlled areas.
+The junta should not be diplomatically recognized as the legitimate representatives of Myanmar, including after the elections planned for December 2025.
+ASEAN states should condemn the Tatmadaw, increasingly engage with the exiled shadow government, the National Unity Government, and urgently reassess the 5PC.

 More states should formally intervene in the ICJ case.
 All those responsible for atrocity crimes, including senior military leaders, should face international justice.